 It is the responsibility of the graduate student to know and observe all procedures and requirements of the Graduate College as defined in the Graduate Catalog, the Schedule of Classes, and the Format Manual.
-Each student should also be informed about the requirements concerning the student's degree program and any special requirements within the academic unit.
+Each student should also be informed about the requirements concerning his or her degree program and any special requirements within the academic unit.